javier-lopez/javier.io/blog/en/_posts/2014-04-08-backups-git-rsync-rdiff-backup.md

 I don't remember the last time I lost information, that's been mostly because of luck instead of preparation, but with internet services providing more bandwidth, efficient/modern compression algorithms and more affordable virtual and cloud services I finally decided to give up my luck and automate my backup plan.

 I'm fortunate to work in an heterogeneous environment, linux + x32/x64 boxes, so I cling to the lowest denominator, ssh/rsync.
 Both programs are installed in virtually all linux distributions or are included in default repositories, so it's easy to backup new machines, besides, both are secure, efficient and well supported.
-A minor annoyance is that they may be difficult to use, specially rsync which has plenty of options.
+A minor annoyance is that they are difficult to use, specially rsync which has plenty of options.

-After playing for a while, I grouped my favorite options in a [wrapper script](https://github.com/chilicuil/learn/blob/master/sh/tools/backup-remote-rsync), and deployed the result to the target boxes, eg:
+After playing for a while, I grouped my favorite options in a [wrapper script](https://github.com/chilicuil/learn/blob/master/sh/tools/backup-remote-rsync), and copy it to the target boxes, eg:

     $ backup-remote-rsync -r b.javier.io #backup $HOME to b.javier.io:~/hostname
     $ backup-remote-rsync -r b.javier.io -u admin -k /home/admin/.ssh/id_rsa /var/www /etc